 The Evra patch is another 3rd generation contraception, but it isn’t a pill that you swallow.
-You apply Evra to the skin and hormones are absorbed into the bloodstream over the course of seven days.
+Evra is a contraceptive patch you apply to the skin, containing hormones that are absorbed into the bloodstream over the course of seven days.

 One study on Evra and adolescents found that the contraceptive method was well-tolerated and provided excellent contraceptive cycle control.
 33% of women in the study who started the process with acne or skin problems reported their symptoms had reduced since starting Evra.